0x4248/hack_the_server/README.md

 # Hack the server

-A group of pre made servers that you can break
+A group of premade servers that you can hack

 > **Note:**
 > Only for educational purposes.
 Do not use this on any server that you do not have permission to use it on.